 Getting rid of unnecessary, outgrown, or just plain uggo clothing items will not only free up space in your wardrobe but reduce the overwhelm when it comes to picking what to wear.People Love Projects

 I have a small closet, but I wear everything in it.
-Well, except for the black party dress because a Park Ranger in Montana doesn’t have a social life that includes black tie specials.
+Well, except for the black party dress because a ranger in Montana doesn’t have a social life that includes black tie specials.

 But, having less gives space for more, like deciding whether my sanity can handle a silent 7-day meditation retreat.